Probing ALP-portal fermionic dark matter at the $e^+e^-$ colliders: Event analysis at the electron-positron colliders

-{It is important to reiterate that the signal observability as achieved here, relies on a few key factors, first the ALP-photon interaction, which makes the photon appearing out of the production vertex, and thus distinguishable from the initial state radiation photon as in the SM background via $E_{\rm miss}$ and $|\eta_\gamma|$ variables; second is the partial polarizability of the initial beams which reduces the SM background significantly, and enhancing the signal.
-Both of these can be achieved at the future electron-positron machine, while it is difficult to achieve the same at the present LHC or in its high luminosity projection. }
+It is important to reiterate that the signal observability as achieved here, relies on a few key factors, first the ALP-photon interaction, which makes the photon appearing out of the production vertex, and thus distinguishable from the initial state radiation photon as in the SM background via $E_{\rm miss}$ and $\eta_\gamma$ variables; second is the partial polarizability of the initial beams which reduces the SM background significantly, and enhancing the signal.
+Both of these can be achieved at the future electron-positron machine, while it is difficult to achieve the same at the present LHC or in its high luminosity projection as discussed in Appendix~\ref{sec:hl-lhc}.
+The opposite-sign muon (OSM) + $E_{\text{miss}}$ channel provides a complementary probe, especially effective at high CM energies.
+We therefore explore this channel at a 10 TeV muon collider \cite{InternationalMuonCollider:2025sys}, as discussed in Appendix \ref{sec:osms}.